-2.1 (i ongong 2022 Local employment opportunities are ncreased within a strong regional economy Revise d Delivery Program 2012-17 (Adopted 17 Febru uary 2014) Strate egy 5 Year Action Service Responsibility 2.1.1 Cross-sector initiatives are coordinated and implemented to increase and attract business investment and jobs growth, particularly for young people.
+2.1 Lo oppoi incre Collongong 2022 Draft Delivery Program 2012-17 Revised December 2013 1 Local employment Deportunities are creased within a strong Deportunities are Strat egy 5 Year Action Service Responsibility 2.1.1 Cross-sector initiatives are coordinated and implemented to increase and attract business investment and jobs growth, particularly for young people.
 2.1.1.1 Support regional activities and partnerships that result in increased business investment and jobs growth.
 Economic Development/ Finance Manager CCED/ Manager FIN 2.1.2 Wollongong's Central Business District continues to expand as the regional centre for commercial services, health services and other high order services, retail, entertainment and dining to stimulate and retain local employment.
 2.1.2.1 Ensure that Wollongong is attractive to diverse companies for business expansion, establishment and relocation.
 Economic Development Manager CCED 2.1.2.2 Progress implementation of the CBD Action Plan.
 Infrastructure Planning and Support/City Centre Management Manager ISP/ Manager CCED 2.1.3 Initiatives to retain local talent are developed and implemented.
 Build on partnerships which enable the retention of local talent.
 Economic Development/ Human Resources Manager CCED/Manager HR Establish Wollongong City Council as an employer of choice.
 Human Resources Manager HR

-2.1 l c i Vollongong 2022 .1 Local employment opportunities are increased within a strong regional economy Revised Delivery Program 2012-17 (Adopted 17 February 2014) (Adopted 17 February 2014) (Adopte Strate еду 5 Year Action Service Responsibility 2.1.4 Innovation through social enterprise and social business opportunities is encouraged and supported.
-2.1.4.1 Develop and maintain partnerships with the business sector and contribute to a broader range of community projects and activities.
+2.1 Lo oppor increa ingong 2022 ocal employment tunities are ased within a strong nal economy equ Draft Delivery Program 2012-17 Revised December 2 013 Service Responsibility Innovation through social enterprise and social business opportunities is encouraged and supported.
+2.1.4.1 Develop and maintain partnerships with the business sector to fund and contribute to a broader range of community projects and activities.
+Revise to (scenarios 1, 2 & 3): Develop and maintain partnerships with the business sector and contribute to a broader range of community projects and activities.
 Community Programs Manager CCED 2.1.5 Opportunities for training and education for unemployed and disadvantaged community members in employment growth areas are pursued.
 2.1.5.1 Work with community, government and business partners to support development of local employment opportunities for people who are disadvantaged within the labour market.
 Human Resources/ Economic Development/ Community Programs Manager HR Manager CCED 2.1.6 Major new urban growth areas such was West Dapto are managed effectively to balance employment and population growth.
 2.1.6.1 In collaboration with key agencies, facilitate the West Dapto Taskforce to deliver the first stages of the West Dapto Urban Release area.
 Various Director P&E

-Wollongong 2022 2.2 The Region's industry base is diversified Revised Delivery Program 2012-17 (Adopted 17 February 2014) Strategy 5 Year Action Service Responsibility 2.2.1 Working in partnership with industry and education institutions, an Enterprise Hub is supported within the city 2.2.1.1 Facilitate the delivery of business and tourism information services Economic Development/ City Centre Management Manager CCED
+Wollongong 2022 2.2 The Region's industr base is diversified Strategy Draft Delivery Program 2012-17 Revised December 2013 5 Year Action Service 2.2.1 Working in partnership with industry and educat institutions, an Enterprise Hub is supported within the city Economic Development/ City Centre Management Manager CCED